tulitv/simple-todo/README.md

  6. Some modifications for the xml-s (MainActivity, EditItemActivity and todo_items) to create a better/more logical view.
  7. Due Data TextField is set to Date type, but no validity check is made on any TextFields.

-Walkthrough of all user stories (except Start/Stop app):
+Walkthrough of all user stories:

 ![Video Walkthrough](simple_todo.gif)